-Notwithstanding, a review of the unattended noise monitoring data has found no correlation between recorded noise levels and events associated with Karuah Quarry operations.
-Without an operator present to discern the noise sources contributing to the measured noise levels, it is difficult to establish any meaningful conclusions or trends from the unattended noise monitoring data.
+A review of the historical unattended noise monitoring data has found no evident trends associated with Karuah Quarry operations.
+Without an operator present to discern the noise sources contributing to the measured noise levels, it is difficult to establish any meaningful conclusions or trends from the historical unattended noise monitoring data.